christian-korneck/mkmemkey/README.md

 ```

 # compatibility
 Any app (i.e. regedit.exe, reg.exe, etc) should be able to create Registry *Values* under a memkey and also delete memkeys.
 However, most apps can **not** create **Subkeys** below a memkey (as such subkeys need to be created as volatile keys, too).
-Instead, `memkey.exe` can be used to create volatile Subkeys.
+Instead, `mkmemkey.exe` can be used to create volatile Subkeys.